JPeebles-DataScientist/Coupon-Acceptance-Analysis/README.md

 ## Notebook Details

-To view the detailed analysis, please refer to the [CouponAcceptanceAnalysis.ipynb]((https://github.com/JPeebles-DataScientist/Kraftwerk/blob/main/CouponAcceptanceAnalysis)) notebook.
+To view the detailed analysis, please refer to the [[CouponAcceptanceAnalysis.ipynb]((https://github.com/JPeebles-DataScientist/Kraftwerk/blob/main/CouponAcceptanceAnalysis)) ](https://github.com/JPeebles-DataScientist/Kraftwerk/blob/main/CouponAcceptanceAnalysis)notebook.
 The notebook includes comprehensive comments and markdown cells that guide you through the data exploration and visualization process.

 ## Usage